 #2 Shelling Tip- Look at the moon phase.
 A full moon or new moon have the most extreme tides so this is a great time to shell.

 #3 Shelling Tip– If it is possible, stay at a hotel or inn close to the beach.
 Your odds at getting more time shelling are much greater with easy access early in the morning and evenings with hassle free parking.

-#5 Shelling Tip- If you are interesting in a certain shell, go to the Category menu on the left hand side of most pages on this blog, click on your favorite shell, then look at the locations where they were found.
+#5 Shelling Tip- If you are interesting in a certain shell, go to the Search button or Category menu of this blog, click on your favorite shell, then look at the locations where they were found.
 For example, if you interested in finding wentletraps.
-Look at the bottom of the categories menu (it alphabetical order) then click on Wentletrap and it will give you every post which I’ve talked about wentletraps.
+Look at the bottom of the categories menu (it’s alphabetical order) then click on Wentletrap.
+It will give you every post which I’ve talked about wentletraps.

-#6 Shelling Tip- If you have a shell, beach, or name you want to search for in any post, go to the search menu on the right hand side of any of my blog posts, enter the name of what you are looking for, then click on the “search” button.
+#6 Shelling Tip- If you have a shell, beach, or name you want to search for in any post, go to the search menu, enter the name of what you are looking for, then click on the “search” button.

 #10 Shelling Tip

 SMELL the salt in the air.